Hindu nationalism: Independence movement

-The influence of the Hindu renaissance movements was such that by the turn of the 20th century, there was a confluence of ideas of the Hindu cultural nationalism with the ideas of Indian nationalism.
-Both could be spoken synonymous even by tendencies that were seemingly opposed to sectarian communalism and Hindu majoritism.
-The Hindu renaissance movements held considerable influence over the revolutionary movements against the British rule and formed the philosophical basis for the struggles and political movements that originated in the first decade of the twentieth century.
+The influence of the Hindu renaissance movements was such that by the turn of the 20th century, there was a confluence of ideas of Hindu cultural nationalism with the ideas of Indian nationalism.
+Both could be spoken synonymously even by tendencies that were seemingly opposed to sectarian communalism and Hindu majoritism.
+The Hindu renaissance movements held considerable influence over the revolutionary movements against British rule and formed the philosophical basis for the struggles and political movements that originated in the first decade of the twentieth century.

 Revolutionary movements

 Anushilan Samiti and Jugantar

 Anushilan Samiti was one of the prominent revolutionary movements in India in the early part of the twentieth century.
 It was started as a cultural society in 1902, by Aurobindo and the followers of Bankim Chandra to propagate the teachings of the Bhagavad Gita.
 But soon the Samiti had its goal to overthrow British colonial rule in India Various branches of the Samiti sprung across India in the guise of suburban fitness clubs but secretly imparted arms training to its members with the implicit aim of using them against the British colonial administration.

 On 30 April 1908 at Muzaffarpur, two revolutionaries, Khudiram Bose and Prafulla Chaki, threw bombs at a British convoy aimed at British officer Kingsford.
 Both were arrested trying to flee.
 Aurobindo was also arrested on 2 May 1908 and sent to Alipore Jail.
 The report sent from Andrew Fraser, the then Lt Governor of Bengal to Lord Minto in England declared that although Sri Aurobindo came to Calcutta in 1906 as a Professor at the National College, "he has ever since been the principal advisor of the revolutionary party.
 It is of utmost importance to arrest his potential for mischief, for he is the prime mover and can easily set tools, one to replace another".
 But charges against Aurobindo were never proved and he was acquitted.
 Many members of the group faced charges and were transported and imprisoned for life.
 Others went into hiding.

 In 1910, when, Aurobindo withdrew from political life and decided to live a life of renounciate, the Anushilan Samiti declined.
 One of the revolutionaries, Bagha Jatin, who managed to escape the trial started a group which would be called Jugantar.
 Jugantar continued with its armed struggle against the colonial government, but the arrests of its key members and subsequent trials weakened its influence.
 Many of its members were imprisoned for life in the notorious Andaman Cellular jail.